 numberbefore giving up and reporting an error instead.

-Additional information about using ndb_mgm can be found in Section 18.5.2, “Commands in the MySQL Cluster Management Client”.
+Additional information about using ndb_mgm can be found in Section 18.5.2, “Commands in the NDB Cluster Management Client”.